Ansuman09/NimbusFS/Readme.md

 As you can see we have successfully downloaded the full file, even if two of our storage servers went down.
 The increase in filesize is due to the default 64KB blocks that we use to write the decoded data.

 ### Implemented
-- Handle uploads via chunking to microservices for encoding
+- Handle uploads via chunking to microservices for encoding.
-- Naming server that stores metadata
+- Naming server that stores metadata.
-- Download client that pulls data and decodes
+- Download client that pulls data and decodes.

 ### Features in development
-- High Availability during Upload
+- High Availability during Upload.
-- Conccurent uploads
+- Conccurent uploads.
-- Conccurent Downloads
+- Conccurent Downloads.
-- Upload/Download retries
+- Upload/Download retries.
-- Builder Node
+- Builder Node.